Ervie/Seiyuu.moe/README.md

 * Export function (save and download a csv/json - formats to be decided)
 * Reverse search - choose anime, find seiyuu which worked on selected works.
 * Searching for Visual Novels/Games.
-* Remove searching by MAL id (prefill the database).

 ## Special mentions